 Disable or update an export rule

-Export rules can be disabled to let you stop the export for a certain period such as when testing is being held.
-In the Log Analytics workspace menu in the Azure portal, select Data Export from the Settings section and click the status toggle to disable or enable export rule.
+You can disable export rules to stop the export for a certain period, such as when testing is being held.
+On the Log Analytics workspace menu in the Azure portal, select Data Export under the Settings section.
+Select the Status toggle to disable or enable the export rule.

 Delete an export rule

-In the Log Analytics workspace menu in the Azure portal, select Data Export from the Settings section, then click the ellipsis to the right of the rule and click Delete.
+On the Log Analytics workspace menu in the Azure portal, select Data Export under the Settings section.
+Select the ellipsis to the right of the rule and select Delete.

 View all data export rules in a workspace

-In the Log Analytics workspace menu in the Azure portal, select Data Export from the Settings section to view all export rules in workspace.
+On the Log Analytics workspace menu in the Azure portal, select Data Export under the Settings section to view all export rules in the workspace.

 If the data export rule includes an unsupported table, the configuration will succeed, but no data will be exported for that table.
 If the table is later supported, then its data will be exported at that time.